luyangtang/python_bootcamp/README.md

-# python_bootcamp
+# Python bootcamp
 Lecture notes and miscellaneous material for the python bootcamp.
-For any query, typo correction or request for additional support, please contact me via kojika.tang@gmail.com.
+For any query, typo correction or request for additional support, please raise an issue.

 ## Course content and syllabus